 - a.
 Please see Table 305-3.
 In 2020, we have identified additional inputs to our original 2019 baseline Scope 3 data, as data collection processes improved throughout the year.
-We mapped additional raw materials (such as plastics, chemicals and rubber) used in our operations. - b.
-Aptar considered GHGs emissions expressed as CO_2 equivalent including CO_2 , CH_4 , N_2O , HFCs, PFCs, SF_6 , NF_3 - c.
+We mapped - b.
+Aptar considered GHGs emissions expressed as CO2 equivalent including CO2, CH4, N2O, HFCs, PFCs, SF6, NF3 additional raw materials (such as plastics, chemicals and

+- c.
 Not applicable - d.
 Please see Table 305-3. - e.
 Baseline year for SBTs is 2019.
 However, given that we have increased capabilities in 2020 to measure more of our raw materials, we are working with the SBTi to revisit our baseline.
 Table 305-3 shows the original baseline that was approved by SBTi and assured by a third-party last year.
 It also shows an updated 2019 which includes the additional material inputs. - f.
 Emission factors source is based on the database DEFRA 2020 and GaBi Professional dataset 2020.
 GWP rates are in compliance with the IPCC AR5 report. - g.
 Scope 3 calculation complies with Corporate Value Chain (Scope 3) Accounting and Reporting Standard and ISO 14064-1 standards for energy data assurance process.